 Catching the Land Rover bug

-There is something in the build of Land Rovers that turn them from a car to a character - and once you've been drawn in, it's a deep-seated obsession.
+There is something in the build of Land Rovers that turn them from a car to a character - and once you've been drawn in, it becomes a compulsion.

 There's an unspoken understanding between Landy owners in Australia, just one example being the enthusiastic wave shared between Defender drivers as a nod of mutual respect.